 - Appraisal Fees

-Under the context of credit cards, the APR determines the amount of interest due based on the carrying balance from month to month.
+Under the context of credit cards, the annual percentage rate (APR) determines the amount of interest due based on the carrying balance from month to month.

-If each monthly bill is paid in full and on time, no interest will be incurred.
+If each monthly bill is paid in full and on time, no interest is incurred, since the obligation is met.